 Tutankhamun died after a brief reign, but Cheops lived for a long time.
 He must have had more treasure when he died.
 If he died.
 Workers sealed Cheops’ tomb from inside, but they probably didn’t die because they had a hidden exit.
 This exit might have allowed looters inside, but just as likely that Cheops’ secret is still inside.

 Stanford now.
 Great.
-Geophysicist Lambert Dolphin talks about the difference between the smooth exterior and rough interior stones argues against extra-terrestrial methods for Pyramid building.
+Lambert Dolphin, a geophysicist (and winner of the ‘Best Name Ever Medal’ in 1979) talks about the difference between the smooth exterior and rough interior stones argues against extra-terrestrial methods for Pyramid building.
 If they were cutting some rocks with lasers, he argues, why not all the rocks?
 Razor blades, fruit and flowers placed inside the real Pyramids rusted, wilted and were eaten, respectively.
 Since Pyramid power doesn’t work inside the real Pyramids, he doubts that model pyramids have much effect.
-He also denies Atlantis and UFOs and argues in favour of a bunch of smart, hardworking people making things by putting in a huge effort.
+He also denies Atlantis and UFOs, and argues in favour of a bunch of smart, hardworking people making things by the simple expedient of putting in a huge effort.

-He’s being talked to because he’s working on a method to find secret chambers in a non-destructive way.
+He’s being interviewed because he’s working on a method to find secret chambers in a non-destructive way.
 He thinks that there may be a previously undiscovered chamber, which Nimoy immediately assumes must be full of treasure.

 Dr Dolphin talks about the importance of mysteries, and talks passionately about the unusual and the rare and the secret.
 It’s kind of stirring until he starts falling into clichés about the exotic East, but it’s fun for a while.